Do you need Volvo transmission repair? Contact Rick & Ray’s Auto Plaza!

 Buzzing or humming noises may result from issues such as worn-out bearings, damaged planetary gears, or a failing transmission pump.
 These noises often become more noticeable during acceleration or at certain speeds.

 Regardless of the specific noise, it is crucial to have a qualified mechanic diagnose and address the transmission issue promptly.
 Ignoring these noises could lead to further damage and potentially costly repairs.
-An experienced technician will be able to identify the source of the noise and recommend the necessary repairs or replacements to restore the proper functioning of the transmission and ensure a quieter and smoother driving experience.
+An experienced technician will be able to identify the noise source and recommend the necessary repairs or replacements to restore the proper functioning of the transmission and ensure a quieter and smoother driving experience.

 7. Random Gear Shifts